 The most up-to-date features won’t be fully necessary for every nonprofit, but they can definitely make a difference in your software’s effectiveness and ease of use!
 Ask your potential vendors about them—you’ll learn more about how they work and whether the software vendor proactively improves its products.

 Grant management software can transform your nonprofit’s ability to sustainably secure, keep, and grow its funding over time, leading to stronger finances and more impact for constituents.
+As for grantmakers, specialized grant software helps streamline the entire grantmaking process and provide greater insight into impact—all while providing a positive experience for applicants.

 Even well-established grant programs can find ways to improve their grant writing efficiency, creating beneficial ripple effects across the entire process and boosting the value they generate from their grant management tools.